SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 be performing some extensive testing to see if these claims hold.
 If they do, this would be a major efficiency gain to many potential DiffEq users.

+## Quasi-Constant Stepsize Variable Order BDF and NDF Integrators

+GSoC student Shubham Maddhashiya (@sipah00) has completed the implementation of the variable order quasi-constant time step NDF and BDF integrators.
+This is the implementation of multistep methods which is better known as GEAR, LSODE, or `ode15s` where a variable time step BDF method is constructed by interpolation to a new step size grid.
+This is done with the accuracy-increasing kappa's of Shampine to allow for larger step sizes.
+This is a full-Julia implementation in OrdinaryDiffEq.jl, so it will allow the use of arbitrary Julia types like arbitrary precision and complex numbers.

+This is an interesting moment for us because this is the last main feature you would expect in any other integrator library, making the native Julia solvers of DifferentialEquations.jl a true superset of the ODE libraries like MATLAB ODE suite, SciPy, etc.

 ## Functional initial conditions and timespans

 This is a feature that has been slated to be added for a long time.
 Now the initial condition to your differential equation problems do not have to just be constant values.
 For example, you can give a function `u0(p,t0)` and this will be evaluated using the parameters and starting time point in order to generate the `u0` as necessary.
 Additionally, if `u0` returns a `Distributions.jl` distribution, a solution will be taken by sampling from the initial distribution.
 By using this setup we will be able to do things like track sensitivity to initial condition in local sensitivity schemes.
 This has been a long requested feature and therefore we are happy to have a solution which is able to apply this similarly to all of the solvers.

 The structures that this allows may be more important than the feature itself.
 This was an often requested feature by library developers who wanted alternative